-\ Do a 40-hour volunteer project before Commencement.
+★ Do a 40-hour volunteer project before Commencement.

 You will start a 40-hour Pay It Forward volunteer project in Phase 3 and complete it before Commencement.
 Volunteering helps people in need, worthwhile causes, and the community.
-Volunteering can also help you by finding new friends, improving your social connections in your community, teaching you skills, advancing your career by gaining experience, and bringing fun and fulfillment to your life.
+Volunteering can also help you find new friends, improve your social connections in your community, teach you skills and give you experience that may help advance your career, and bring fun and fulfillment to your life.
 Volunteering helps your mind and body by reducing stress and depression, keeping your mind stimulated, increasing your self-confidence, and providing a sense of purpose.

 Your volunteer project should be served at a charity, non-profit or other type of agency/organization.
 If you want to do your volunteer project somewhere else, you need to get permission from the Team.
-You should pick something you are interested in, because the goal is that you continue to volunteer even after DUI Court.
-You will work with the Team to identify a project that is meaningful and achievable for you.
+You should pick something you are interested in, because the goal is that you continue to volunteer even after Drug Court.
+You will work with your CSO and treatment providers to identify a project that is meaningful and achievable for you.